-- Ultimate Fast Wireless Networking The DIR-850L provides up to 300Mbps wireless connection in 2.4GHz band, 900Mbps wireless connection in 5GHz with other 802.11ac and draft 802.11n wireless clients.
-This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio.
-The performance of this 802.11ac wireless router gives you the freedom of wireless networking at speeds 3x faster than 802.11n. - Compatible with 802.11a/g/n Devices The DIR-850L is still fully compatible with the IEEE 802.11a, 802.11g and 802.11n, so it can connect with existing 802.11a, 802.11g and 802.11n PCI, USB, and Cardbus adapters. - Advanced Firewall Features The Web-based user interface displays a number of advanced network management features including: - Content Filtering Easily applied content filtering based on MAC Address, URL, and/or Domain Name. - Filter Scheduling These filters can be scheduled to be active on certain days or for a duration of hours or minutes. - Secure Multiple/Concurrent Sessions The DIR-850L can pass through VPN sessions.
-It supports multiple and concurrent IPSec and PPTP sessions, so users behind the DIR-850L can securely access corporate networks. - User-friendly Setup Wizard Through its easy-to-use Web-based user interface, the DIR-850L lets you control what information is accessible to those on the wireless network, whether from the Internet or from your company's server.
+- Ultimate Fast Wireless Networking The DIR-868L can provide up to a full 1750Mbps\ wireless connection with concurrent 801.11ac and 802.11n wireless clients.
+It also operates on both the 2.4 GHz and 5 GHz bands to allow separation of traffic so users can participate in high-bandwidth activities, such as video streaming, online gaming, and real-time audio, without affecting low-priority traffic like email and web surfing. - Compatible with 802.11a/g/n Devices The DIR-862L is still fully compatible with the IEEE 802.11a/g/n standards, so it can connect with existing 802.11a, 802.11g, and 802.11n PCI, USB, and Cardbus adapters. - Advanced Firewall Features The Web-based user interface displays a number of advanced network management features including: - Content Filtering Easily-applied content filtering based on MAC Address, URL, and/or Domain Name. - Filter Scheduling These filters can be scheduled to be active on certain days or for a duration of hours or minutes. - Secure Multiple/Concurrent Sessions The DIR-862L can pass through VPN sessions.
+It supports multiple and concurrent IPSec and PPTP sessions, so users behind the DIR-862L can securely access corporate networks. - User-friendly Setup Wizard Through its easy-to-use web-based user interface, the DIR-862L lets you control what information is accessible to those on the wireless network, whether from the Internet or from your company's server.
 Configure your router to your specific settings within minutes.

-^{} Maximum wireless signal rate derived from IEEE Standard 802.11a, 802.11g, 802.11n and draft 802.11ac specifications.
+\ Maximum wireless signal rate derived from IEEE Standard 802.11a, 802.11g, 802.11n and draft 802.11ac specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
 Environmental conditions will adversely affect wireless signal range.